Consumers embrace online car buying

 The automotive industry is also very aware of the shift to online shopping — industry executives expect a majority of sales will happen online by 2030, according to KPMG.
 As dealerships and manufacturers increase online options and car-buying websites improve their processes, consumers can expect a more seamless digital experience with more options — not less.

 Online and in-person options for auto insurance

 Whether shopping online or in-person, car buyers can get a car insurance quote online or talk to an agent for customized protection.
-Drivers nationwide who switch and save with Progressive save over $700 on average.**
+Drivers nationwide who switch and save with Progressive save nearly $750 on average.**